trebeljahr/trebeljahr.com/_pages/quotes.md

 > If the earth were enveloped in a large solar flare, itself an insignificant event astrophysically, our biosphere would be instantly sterilized, and that catastrophe would have as little effect on the sun as a raindrop has on an erupting volcano.
 — David Deutsch

 > In everyday parlance we speak of organisms reproducing themselves, indeed this was one of the supposed characteristics of living things.
 In other words we think of organisms as replicators.
 But this is inaccurate.
-Organisms are not copied during reproduction, far less do they cause their own copying.
+Organisms are not copied during reproduction, far less do they cause their copying.
 They are constructed afresh according to blueprints embodied in the parent organisms DNA.
 — David Deutsch

 > It is a fact of life that there exist molecules which cause certain environments to make copies of those molecules.
 Such molecules are called replicators.